Mary of Teck: Queen and empress consort

-Queen mother (1936–1952)
+Queen mother

 George V died on 20 January 1936, after his physician, Lord Dawson of Penn, gave him an injection of morphine and cocaine that may have hastened his death.
-Queen Mary's eldest son ascended the throne as Edward VIII.
+Mary's eldest son ascended the throne as Edward VIII.
 She was then to be known as Her Majesty Queen Mary.

 Within the year, Edward's intention to marry his twice-divorced American mistress, Wallis Simpson, led to his abdication.
-Mary disapproved of divorce, which was against the teaching of the Anglican church, and thought Simpson wholly unsuitable to be the wife of a king.
-After receiving advice from the Prime Minister of the United Kingdom, Stanley Baldwin, as well as the Dominion governments, that he could not remain king and marry Simpson, Edward abdicated.
+Mary disapproved of divorce as it was contrary to the teaching of the Anglican Church, and thought Simpson wholly unsuitable to be the wife of a king.
+After receiving advice from British prime minister Stanley Baldwin, as well as the Dominion governments, that he could not remain king and marry Simpson, Edward abdicated.

 Though loyal and supportive of her son, Mary could not comprehend why Edward would neglect his royal duties in favour of his personal feelings.
 Simpson had been presented formally to both King George V and Queen Mary at court, but Mary later refused to meet her either in public or privately.
 She saw it as her duty to provide moral support for her second son, the reserved Prince Albert, Duke of York.
 Albert ascended the throne on Edward's abdication, taking the name George VI.
-When Mary attended the coronation, she became the first British dowager queen to do so.
+When Mary attended the coronation of George VI, she became the first British dowager queen to do so.
 Edward's abdication did not lessen her love for him, but she never wavered in her disapproval of his actions.

-Mary took an interest in the upbringing of her granddaughters, Princesses Elizabeth and Margaret, and took them on various excursions in London, to art galleries and museums.
+After her reign, Mary returned to live in her main London residence Marlborough House, where she had also lived as Princess of Wales.
+Mary took an interest in the upbringing of her granddaughters Elizabeth and Margaret.
+She took them on various excursions in London, to art galleries and museums.
 (The princesses' own parents thought it unnecessary for them to be burdened with a demanding educational regime.)
 In May 1939, Mary was in a car crash: her car was overturned but she escaped with minor injuries and bruises.